merijnfloren/freq-statespace/README.md

 It is also possible to skip the inference and learning step and go straight to nonlinear optimization.
 An advantage of this approach is that it puts no restriction on the structure of $f(\cdot)$, i.e., it does not require a model that is linear in the parameters.

 ### Features
-- Provides a user-friendly interface for identifying linear state-space models using frequency-domain subspace estimation based on the BLA.
+- Provides a user-friendly interface for identifying linear state-space models using frequency-domain subspace estimation based on the nonparametric BLA.
 - Offers two workflows for identifying nonlinear LFR state-space models by primarily exploiting a frequency-domain formulation that enables inherent parallelism.
 - Leverages JAX for automatic differentiation, JIT compilation, and GPU/TPU acceleration.
 - Supports [Optimistix](https://docs.kidger.site/optimistix/) solvers (Levenberg–Marquardt, BFGS, ...) for typical system identification problems.